Dying flowers blue with fountain pen ink is mesmerizing...

 G nib corrosion

-The nibs in this photo were badly damaged due to acidic iron gall inks.
-Omg.
-It's surprising, but I was still able to use them like crazy because the nib tip was aligned well.
-Lite grinding worked.
-It's done on everywhere by me, once on a back of porcelain which equals to #1200 sand paper.
-Despite that, I recommend everybody to use alkaline inks with a G nib!
-Toss scratchy nibs.
-Go make our life easier.
+The nibs in this photo were so badly damaged due to acidic iron gall inks, omg.
+Surprisingly, I could still use them because the nib tip was well-aligned.
+A bit of light grinding is all that was needed.
+I’ve tried nib grinding everywhere—even once on the back of porcelain, which equals #1200 sandpaper in grit.
+Still, I recommend using alkaline inks with a G nib.
+Just toss your scratchy nibs, make life easier.

 ++++++++++++++++++++++